 Climate policy passed at the federal, regional, state, and local levels provides the setting for our work on climate change.
-Much is evolving at these various levels.
-EWEB actively engages in this area to meet and go beyond our compliance obligations, educate policymakers about the intricacies of the electric power and water sectors, and partner with key stakeholders to build the future that we want to see based on the values of our customers.
+Much is evolving.
+EWEB actively engages to meet and go beyond our compliance obligations, educate policymakers about the intricacies of the electric power and water sectors, and partner with key stakeholders to build the future that we want to see based on the values of our customers.